 Are you a soon-to-be first-time mom?
-Discover the best tips and advice for new parents that no one talks about—from fellow parents who’ve been there.
+Discover the best advice for new parents that no one talks about—from fellow parents who’ve been there.

-Tell anyone you’re about to be a new mom, and you’ll likely hear scores of parenting advice all over.
+Tell anyone you’re about to be a new mom, and you’ll likely hear tons of parenting advice.
 The coworker who tells you it’s okay to feel overwhelmed, the friend who warns you not to rock your baby.
 You’ll hear about milestones to keep an eye on, and what those flaps on onesies are actually for.

 But sometimes, it’s the absence of advice for new parents that’s most startling.

-Like every first-time mom, I felt pretty clueless about the knowledge I should have that I didn’t.
-So I dove into books about what to expect, which only scared me even more.
-I saved activities I wanted to do once my son was older, and I armed myself with “reality-check” stories about changing diapers 13 times a day.
+Like every first-time mom, I dove into books about what to expect with pregnancy and parenthood.
+I saved activities I wanted to do once my son was older, and armed myself with “reality-check” stories about changing diapers 13 times a day.

 Over time, we all develop our own parenting philosophies, with few of us ever subscribing to one school of thought.
 But sometimes, I wish I knew more common-sense advice for new parents.
-The kind that would reassure me I’m not alone, and that the hard days won’t always be so challenging.
+The kind that would reassure me that I wasn’t alone, and that the hard days wouldn’t always be so challenging.